nokola/blog/content/post/super-fast-blog-hugo-github-online-editor.md

 When your site starts responding in the sub-10 millisecond range, something magical happens.
 It's so fast, that it almost feels unreal.

-Total setup time: 0.5-1 days first time, maybe an hour or so afterwards.
+Total setup time: \~2-4 hours first time, maybe an hour or so once you've done it.

 <!--more-->